GregoireHENRY/rust-spice/README.md

 upload, I included your script copyrighted under your MIT license and added some modifications that I listed carefully.

+## Disclaimer

+This crate is a bit more than a wrapper, it provides some generic functions and structs to ease the life of the user.

+This crate was also my first exercice to write a wrapper, all kind advices are warmly welcome.

+The Rust layer is being built in real time as I face the need of it.
+Raise an issue with the need of a function/struct and we will work on it immediately.
+Any time a function is not wrapper for safe code, you can still use the unsafe code to call it.

 ## Installation

 Add the dependency **rust-spice** to your `Cargo.toml`: